yunkunrao/tendermint.com/content/posts/tendermint-socket-protocol.md

 The messages are specified here: https://github.com/tendermint/tmsp#message-types

-The `AppendTx` message type is the work horse of the Application.
+The `AppendTx` message type is the work horse of the application.
 Each transaction from the blockchain is delivered with this message.
 The developer needs to validate each transactions received with the `AppendTx` message against the current state, application protocol, and the cryptographic credentials of the transaction.
 A validated transaction then needs to update the application state — by binding a value into a key values store, or by updating the UTXO database.

 The purpose of the `GetHash` message is to allow a cryptographic commitment to the current application state to be placed into the next block header.
 This has some handy properties.
 Inconsistencies in updating that state will now appear as blockchain forks which catches a whole class of programming errors.
 This also simplifies the development of secure lightweight clients.